giucal/post/bin/README.md

         heading
         ----------------

-    Setext headings can span multiple lines because it makes sense.
+    ([Setext headings can span multiple lines.][cmark-setext-headings])
-    And anyway, [the CommonMark specification agrees][cmark-setext-headings].

-  - A run of text (not necessarily a paragraph!) followed by a new line or EOF.
+  - A run of text (not necessarily a paragraph!) followed by an empty line or EOF.

-  - The empty title, "".
+  - The empty title.

-It trunctates very long titles.
+It trunctates long runs of text.

 [cmark-setext-headings]: https://spec.commonmark.org/current/#setext-headings